Sayan-Maity/All-Project-Directory/README.md

 ## P <a id="p"></a>
 - <a href="https://github.com/Sayan-Maity/Pig-Dice-Game">Pig Dice Game<a/> - Pig Dice is a game of luck and intrigue where players roll a die until they get a one or choose to stop and bank their total.
 First player to bank 100 points wins
 - <a href="https://github.com/Sayan-Maity/Payment-card">Payment Card<a/> - A frontend design of a payment card
+- <a href="https://github.com/Sayan-Maity/Play-Beer">Play Beer<a/> - Play this beer game while having some beer 🍺

 ## R <a id="r"></a>
 - <a href="https://github.com/Sayan-Maity/Resort-Paradise">Resort Paradise<a/> - Resort Paradise is an online resort booking web application where an user can login and book their tickets